The Black Cat Audiolibro Por Martha Grimes arte de portada

 Compra ahora por $18.00

-OFERTA POR TIEMPO LIMITADO.
-Obtén 3 meses por US$0.99 al mes.
-Obtén esta oferta.
+OFERTA POR TIEMPO LIMITADO | Obtén 3 meses por US$0.99 al mes

 Three months have passed since Richard Jury was left bereft and guilt- ridden after his lover's tragic auto accident, and he is now more wary than ever.
-He is deeply suspicious when requested on a case far out of his jurisdiction in an outlying village, where a young woman has been murdered behind the local pub.
+He is deeply suspicious when requested on a case far out of his jurisdiction in an outlying village where a young woman has been murdered behind the local pub.
 The only witness is the establishment's black cat, who gives neither crook nor clue as to the girl's identity or her killer's.

 Identifying the girl becomes tricky when she's recognized as both the shy local librarian and a posh city escort, and Jury must use all his wits and intuition to determine the connection to subsequent escort murders.
+Meanwhile, Jury's nemesis, Harry Johnson, continues to goad Jury down a dangerous path.
+And Johnson, along with the imperturbable dog Mungo, just may be the key to it all.

-Written with Martha Grimes' trademark insight and grace, The Black Cat signals the thrilling return of her greatest character.
+Written with Martha Grimes's trademark insight and grace, The Black Cat signals the thrilling return of her greatest character.
 The superintendent is a man possessed of prodigious analytical gifts and charm, yet vulnerable in the most perplexing ways.

-Misterio Ficción Gatos Emocionante
+Detectives Tradicionales Ficción Femenina Ficción y Crimen Misterio Ficción Gatos Emocionante

 Con calificación alta para: